 - DDB can be dog aggressive – this may only manifest after the dog begins to mature (18-20 months)

-- Introducing a new animal into a home with a DDB should be done slowly and with care
+- Introducing a new animal into a home with a DDB should be done slowly and with care starting on neutral territory

 - Males tend to be less tolerant of other males than they are of other females

 - The DDB is very intelligent and can be trained to have manners around other animals.
-This is very important when going for a walk on a leash or to the vet’s office, but training must be consistant
+This is very important when going for a walk on a leash or to the vet’s office, but training must be consistent

 - Physical mastery is generally less important than sensitive and positive methods